ziapeltagames/wrath-of-the-autarch/README.md

 ## sheets

-Most recent PDF of character and Stronghold sheets.
+Please look here for the most recent sheets needed to play: http://www.ziapeltagames.com/wrath-of-the-autarch/resources

 ## src

-An older computer model used to simulate the strategic design (many of the design decisions make this somewhat obsolete, but it was a fun project in its own right).
+An older computer model written in java used to simulate the strategic design (many of the design decisions make this somewhat obsolete, but it was a fun project in its own right).